-Beckfield College has partnered with the i3 Group to offer IonTuition, a free, online student Ioan management system designed to help students who have, or intend to have, a student Ioan.
-The IonTuition website and financial planning tools will improve students' financial literacy and keep them apprised of their Ioan status at all times.
-The secure website provides the most recent information about students' Ioans, including Ioans from other institutions, allowing students to manage all their federal and private education Ioans in a single location.
+Beckfield College has partnered with the i3 Group to offer IonTuition, a free, online student loan management system designed to help students who have, or intend to have, a student loan.
+The IonTuition website and financial planning tools will improve students' financial literacy and keep them apprised of their loan status at all times.
+The secure website provides the most recent information about students' loans, including loans from other institutions, allowing students to manage all their federal and private education loans in a single location.